Bank of Italy seeks stronger powers over bank acquisitions

-MILAN Oct 29 Italy's central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticised earlier this year following a scandal at Monte dei Paschi.
+MILAN Italy's central bank wants to beef up the way it oversees acquisitions by banks after it was severely criticised earlier this year following a scandal at Monte dei Paschi (BMPS.MI).

 Italy's third-biggest bank has been rocked by a furore over opaque derivatives deals connected with the 9 billion euro acquisition of its rival Banca Antonveneta in 2007, just before the start of the global financial crisis.